Bristol City W.F.C.: Stadium

-After having played at a number of different grounds, the team finally got their own home in 2011 when they moved into the newly built Stoke Gifford Stadium.
-It was the first stadium in the UK to be developed specifically for a women's football team, and is built on South Gloucestershire and Stroud College's WISE campus.
-They stayed here until the end of the 2019-20 season.
+After having played at a number of different grounds, the team finally got their own home in 2011 when they moved into the newly built Stoke Gifford Stadium at South Gloucestershire and Stroud College, WISE Campus in North Bristol.
+It was the first stadium in the UK to be developed specifically for a women's football team.
+They stayed here until the end of the 2019–20 season.
 After this league requirements saw a move to Twerton Park and a groundshare with Bath City FC.
-The robins only stayed here for one season before they relocated to the Robins High Performance Centre for the start 2021-22 season.
+The robins only stayed here for one season before they relocated to the Robins High Performance Centre for the start 2021–22 season.
 Multiple games have also been played at Ashton Gate stadium.

-The club record attendance came in April 2022 when 5,752 spectators watched Bristol City against Liverpool in the FA Women's Championship at Ashton Gate.
-This is also a record attendance for. game in the second tier of English Women's football.
+The club record attendance came in April 2023 when 7,045 spectators watched Bristol City against Charlton Athletic in the FA Women's Championship at Ashton Gate.

+The club announced that all home matches would be played at Ashton Gate for the upcoming season.